ShaheensWeb/250-angularJS-examples/README.md

 	</body>
 </html>
  ```
+ ## Directives Cont:
- *ng-app: Notify the page that the code within this page is an angular application.
-Allowing it to prepare itself for whats coming (i.e loading the angular.JS script, etc)
+ 	* ng-app: Notify the page that the code within this page is an angular application.
+Allowing it to prepare itself for whats coming (i.e loading the angular.JS script first, etc)
- *ng-model="var": A way to bind a variable to a value.
-In this code snippet for example one we use this to allow two way data-binding.
+ 	* ng-model="var": A way to bind a variable to a value.
+In the HTML code snippet above we are using ng-model to bind the value given from the text input to a "favColor" variable.
+This variable then gets returned in real time via data-binding to {{favColor}}.
+ 	* ng-init="Class=['sean', 'james', 'alex', 'daihee']": A way to bind values and hard declare them.
+ 	* ng-repeat="people in Class": The main method of iteration in AngularJS.
+This would allow us to go through the previously declared array of strings and log each name using {{people}}.

 ## Goals of this repo:
   * Write atleast 250 basic angular.JS apps covering the fundementals, basics, and even some intermediate code snippets.